justind000/nRF-IoT/README.md

 -nodes can be eliminated in favor of an all relay network.

+-small, under 8k.
+Could get smaller with some tinkering (remove printf from RM24)

 DISADVANTAGES:

 -relay messages flood the network.
 The number of messages (should be) (number of relays)^2.
 So with a large number of relays, a huge amount of traffic is generated.